Egg Introduction during Infancy is Associated with Lower Fat Mass Index in Females at Early Adolescence

 Choudhary D et al, January 2023, Egg Introduction during Infancy is Associated with Lower Fat Mass Index in Females at Early Adolescence, The Journal of Nutrition, DOI: https://doi.org/10.1016/j.tjnut.2022.11.003

 Background: Egg consumption may play an important role in early-life growth given their high-quality protein, essential fatty acids, and micronutrients.

 Objectives: Study objectives were to examine the longitudinal associations of infant age at egg introduction with obesity outcomes in early childhood, middle childhood (mid-childhood), and early adolescence.

-We used existing data from 1089 mother-child dyads from Project Viva to estimate age at egg introduction through a questionnaire completed by mothers at ∼1 y postpartum (mean ± SD, 13.3 ± 1.2 mo).
+Methods: We used existing data from 1089 mother-child dyads from Project Viva to estimate age at egg introduction through a questionnaire completed by mothers at ~1 y postpartum (mean SD, 13.3 1.2 mo).
 Outcome measures included height and weight (early childhood, mid-childhood, and early adolescence), body composition including total fat mass, trunk fat mass, and lean mass (mid-childhood and early adolescence), and plasma adiponectin and leptin (early and mid-childhood and early adolescence).
-We defined childhood obesity as sex- and age-specific BMI ≥ 95th percentile.
-We estimated the associations of infant age at egg introduction with risk of obesity using multivariable logistic regression and multivariable linear regression models for BMI-z-score, body composition measures, and adiposity hormones; adjusted for maternal pre pregnancy BMI and socio demographics.
+We defined childhood obesity as sex- and age-specific BMI 95th percentile.
+We estimated the associations of infant age at egg introduction with risk of obesity using multivariable logistic regression and multivariable linear regression models for BMI-z-score, body composition measures, and adiposity hormones; adjusted for maternal prepregnancy BMI and sociodemographics.

-Egg introduction during infancy among females is associated with lower total fat mass index in early adolescence and plasma adiponectin in early childhood.
-This trial was registered at clinicaltrials.gov as NCT02820402.
+Conclusions: Egg introduction during infancy among females is associated with lower total fat mass index in early adolescence and plasma adiponectin in early childhood.

 Full research paper can be viewed here